albertogeniola/MerossIot/_sources/quick-start.rst.txt

    :name: toggling
    :language: python

-Meross devices that supports toggling and on/off commands implement the :code:`meross_iot.controller.mixins.toggle.ToggleXMixin`.
-This class exposes a number of methods to control these devices, such :code:`async_turn_off()` and :code:`async_turn_on()`.
+Meross devices that supports toggling and on/off commands implement either the :code:`meross_iot.controller.mixins.toggle.ToggleMixin` or :code:`meross_iot.controller.mixins.toggle.ToggleXMixin`.
+Both classes expose a number of methods to control these devices, such :code:`async_turn_off()` and :code:`async_turn_on()`.

-Refer to the :doc:`ToggleXMixn <api-reference/controller/mixins/toggle>` for a panoramic around the ToggleMixin class.
+Refer to the :doc:`ToggleXMixn <api-reference/controller/mixins/toggle>` for a panoramic around those.

 Controlling bulbs
 -----------------